sahilbishnoi26/teradata-mcp-server/README.md

     - get_base_tableAffinity - gets tables commonly used together
     - get_base_tableUsage - Measure the usage of a table and views by users in a given schema

-2. base prompts:
+**Base** Prompts:

     - base_query - Create a SQL query against the database
     - base_tableBusinessDesc - generates a business description of a table
     - base_databaseBusinessDesc - generates a business description of a databases based on the tables

-3. dba tools:
+**DBA** tools:

 - get_dba_userSqlList - returns a list of recently executed SQL for a user
 - get_dba_tableSqlList - returns a list of recently executed SQL for a table
 - get_dba_tableSpace - returns CurrentPerm table space
 - get_dba_databaseSpace - returns Space allocated, space used and percentage used for a database
 - get_dba_databaseVersion - returns the database version information
 - get_dba_resusageSummary - Get the Teradata system usage summary metrics by weekday and hour for each workload type and query complexity bucket.
 - get_dba_resusageUserSummary - Get the system usage for a user
 - get_dba_flowControl - Get the Teradata system flow control metrics by day and hour
 - get_dba_featureUsage - Get the user feature usage metrics
 - get_dba_userDelay - Get the Teradata user delay metrics.
 - get_dba_tableUsageImpact - measures the usage of a table / view by a user

-4. dba prompts:
+**DBA** prompts:

 - dba_databaseHealthAssessment - Create a database health assessment for a Teradata system
 - dba_userActivityAnalysis - Create a user activity analysis for a Teradata system
 - dba_tableArchive - Create a table archive strategy for database tables.
 - dba_databaseLineage - Creates a directed lineage map of tables in a database.
 - dba_tableDropImpact - assesses the impact of a table being dropped

-5. qlty tools:
+**Data Quality** tools:

 - get_qlty_missingValues - returns a list of column names with missing values
 - get_qlty_negativeValues - returns a list of column names with negative values
 - get_qlty_distinctCategories - returns a list of categories within a column
 - get_qlty_standardDeviation - returns the mean and standard deviation for a column

 ### Adding custom tools
 You may add define custom "query" tools in the `custom_tools.yaml` file or in any file ending with `_tools.yaml`.